-(1) Fixed Remuneration refers to base salary earned for the financial year ended 31 March 2018.
+(1) Fixed Remuneration refers to base salary earned for the financial year ended 31 March 2019.

 (2) Variable Bonus comprises Performance Bonus (PB) and Value Sharing Bonus (VSB).
 PB varies according to the actual achievement against Group, business unit and individual performance objectives for the year.
 VSB is awarded for individual performance and Group Economic Profit (EP) performance for the year.
 The allocated VSB will be credited into the VSB 'bank' and one-third of the 'bank' balance is paid out in cash each year provided it is positive.
 The remaining balance is carried forward to the next year and at risk as it is subject to a clawback feature.
-For more details, please refer to page 86.
-Variable Bonus Earned is the sum of PB and VSB awarded for the financial year ended 31 March 2018.
-Variable Bonus Paid Out is the sum of PB and VSB paid out in June 2018.
+For more details, please refer to pages 79 to 80.
+Variable Bonus Earned is the sum of PB and VSB awarded for the financial year ended 31 March 2019.
+Variable Bonus Paid Out is the sum of PB and VSB paid out in June 2019.

+FINANCIALS
-(3) Provident Fund in Singapore represents payments in respect of company statutory contributions to the Singapore Central Provident Fund.

-(4) Benefits are stated on the basis of direct costs to the company and include car benefits, flexible benefits and other non-cash benefits such as medical cover and club membership.

-(5) Total Cash & Benefits Earned is the sum of Fixed Remuneration, Provident Fund, Benefits and Variable Bonus awarded for the financial year ended 31 March 2018.
-Total Cash & Benefits Paid Out is the sum of Fixed Remuneration, Provident Fund, Benefits and Variable Bonus paid out for the financial year ended 31 March 2018.

-(6) Long-term Incentives are awarded in the form of Restricted Share Award (RSA) and Performance Share Award (PSA) under the Singtel Performance Share Plan 2012.
-(7) The second tranche of the vested 2016 RSA will be released in June 2019, subject to continued service of the employee.

-(8) The vesting of the RSA and PSA are conditional upon the achievement of predetermined performance targets over the respective performance period, which are a two-year period for RSA and a three-year period for PSA.

-(9) The 2018 grants of RSA and PSA were made in June 2018 for performance for the financial year ended 31 March 2018.
-The per unit fair values of the RSA and PSA are S\$2.940 and S\$1.840 respectively.
-The performance conditions for the awards have changed with effect from the 2018 grants and are detailed on page 87.
-(10)
+- (3) Provident Fund in Singapore represents payments in respect of company statutory contributions to the Singapore Central Provident Fund. - (4) Benefits are stated on the basis of direct costs to the company and include car benefits, flexible benefits and other non-cash benefits such as medical cover and club membership. - (5) Total Cash & Benefits Earned is the sum of Fixed Remuneration, Provident Fund, Benefits and Variable Bonus awarded for the financial year ended 31 March 2019.
+Total Cash & Benefits Paid Out is the sum of Fixed Remuneration, Provident Fund, Benefits and Variable Bonus paid out for the financial year ended 31 March 2019. - (6) Long-term Incentives are awarded in the form of Restricted Share Award (RSA) and Performance Share Award (PSA) under the Singtel Performance Share Plan 2012. - (7) The second tranche of the vested 2017 RSA will be released in June 2020, subject to continued service of the employee. - (8) The vesting of the RSA and PSA are conditional upon the achievement of predetermined performance targets or vesting conditions over the respective performance period, which are a two-year period for RSA and a three-year period for PSA. - (9) The 2019 grants of RSA and PSA were made in June 2019 for performance for the financial year ended 31 March 2019.
+The per unit fair values of the RSA and PSA are \$\$2.644 and \$\$1.556 respectively.

-The per unit value of the SSA is S\$3.415.
-For more details on SSA, please refer to page 87.